-2. Next, take a strip of yellow washi (we actually used -affiliate link alert – yellow electrical tape for this – it’s shiny and just the right shade of yellow!), and roll it at a slight angle to create the centre of the flower.
+2. Next, take a strip of yellow washi tape.
+We actually used yellow electrical tape for this – it’s shiny and just the right shade of yellow!
+Whatever you use, roll it at a slight angle to create the centre of the flower.
 Insert it into your three-prong straw.

 3. Now for the petals.
 I cut my A4 paper into long strips and drew a line of simple tepal-petals (roughly snowdrop shaped) with a marker pen, for T-Bird to cut out.
 Older kids could do all this themselves.

-4. Take three of your cut-out petals and attach a piece of washi tape along the bottom – making sure to leave a sticky flap so that you can use this tape to attach the petal to your straw-stem.
+4. Take three of your cut-out petals and attach a piece of washi tape along the bottom.
+Make sure to leave a sticky flap, so that you can use this tape to attach the petal to your straw-stem.

-And there you have it – two very simple ways of making snowdrops that will give your kids great practice cutting with scissors, and help them practice their fine motor and co-ordination skills too.
+And there you have it.
+Two very simple snowdrop crafts that will give your kids great practice cutting with scissors, and help them practice their fine motor and co-ordination skills too.
 A bunch of these makes a great kid-made gift or decoration too – especially with Valentine’s and Mother’s Day just around the corner…

 The Real Thing – Snowdrops in the Wild

-The crafts on this page use pretty standard materials that you probably already have.
+The snowdrop craft on this page use pretty standard materials that you probably already have.
 If you need to stock up, here are some examples from Amazon of the types of things we used.
-These are affiliate links, which means that if you click through and buy, I will receive a small amount that goes towards the running of this website without costing you a penny extra.
-Thank you for your support!